 The Company's customers may default on their obligations to the Company due to bankruptcy, lack of liquidity, operational failure or other reasons.
-Despite uncertainties surrounding current global economic conditions and levels of credit risk, as of March 31, 2009, the Company has not experienced a significant change in its customers' payment patterns or defaults.
-The Company's provision for bad debt expense was \$3.1 million in the first quarter of 2009 and \$0.7 million in the first quarter of 2008.
+Despite uncertainties surrounding current global economic conditions and levels of credit risk, as of June 30, 2009, the Company has not experienced a significant change in its customers' payment patterns or defaults.
+The Company's provision for bad debt expense was approximately \$1.0 million in the second quarter of 2009 and \$4.0 million for the first six months of 2009 and \$2.0 million in the second quarter of 2008 and \$3.0 million for the first six months of 2008.